Cleptomania/arcade-roguelike/docs/window.md

-# Creating a Window
+# 01 - Creating a Window

-The first thing we need to do in creating our game is to get a window open.
-So we'll open up a blank window and set the background color.
+This part assumes that you have gone through [Setup](./setup.md), and are setup and ready to go.
+Assuming that's the case, we'll get started with creating our game window using Arcade.
+We'll just create a blank window and set it's background color for this chapter.

-This part is fairly straightforward.
+This part is mostly straight-forward.
 First we'll import arcade and setup some constant values.

 ```Python
 import arcade